We get it — defining a product strategy can feel overwhelming.

 Here are three key elements you need to keep in mind if you want your product strategy to actually work:

-Understanding your market: A deep knowledge of your target market and customer base is more than crucial for any successful product growth strategy framework.
+- Understanding your market: A deep knowledge of your target market and customer base is more than crucial for any successful product growth strategy framework.
+This includes the ability to analyze market trends to identify opportunities and threats.
 Identify key customer segments, their needs, and find opportunities for differentiation.

 Clear objectives provide direction for your product roadmap and help evaluate the success of your efforts.
 They should align with your company’s key performance indicators (KPIs) so you’re making organization-wide progress at all times.